Do I Qualify

 for Help?

-The Orange County Recovers Program (OCRP) provides housing assistance to eligible single-family homeowners affected by Hurricane Ian in September 2022 (“qualifying storm”).
-OCRP assists property owners by providing funding to repair, reconstruct, or replace single-family homes that suffered damage from the qualifying storm.
-OCRP was designed to ensure that the housing need of the low- to moderate homeowners, protected classes, and vulnerable populations are addressed to the greatest extent possible.
+The Orange County Recovers Program (OCRP) provides housing assistance to eligible single-family homeowners affected by Hurricane Ian and Hurricane Milton in September 2022 and October 2024 (“qualifying storms”).
+OCRP assists property owners by providing funding to repair, reconstruct, or replace single-family homes that suffered damage from one of the qualifying storms.
+OCRP is designed to ensure that the housing needs of the low- to moderate homeowners, protected classes, and vulnerable populations are addressed to the greatest extent possible.
 The program’s primary objective is to provide decent, safe, and sanitary housing to eligible applicants.

 Property Owner Basic Qualifications